dhruvmanila/browser-bookmarks.nvim/README.md

 ### `url_open_plugin` (string, default: nil)

-The extension can use any existing plugin to open the selected bookmarks.
+The plugin can use any existing plugin to open the selected bookmarks.
 This is useful when the same config is used across machines with different operating system.
 If this option is provided, then it takes precedence over `url_open_command`.